Samir-Kesare/OpsTree-Documentation-/Monitoring/Design/AppMonitoring/dashboardDesign/README.md

 | Regularly Review and Refine       | Continuously evaluate and refine the dashboard based on user feedback and evolving requirements.   |
 ***
 ## Conclusion

-A well-designed dashboard for app monitoring is essential for maintaining system health and ensuring timely response to issues.
-By following the principles and best practices outlined in this document, you can create an effective dashboard that meets the needs of your users and enhances operational efficiency.
+Creating a well-designed dashboard for app monitoring is crucial for keeping track of system health and swiftly addressing any issues.
+By following the principles and best practices outlined in this document, you can build a dashboard that meets your users' needs and boosts operational efficiency.
 ***
 ## Contact Information